phoenix-rtos/phoenix-rtos-doc/usb/libusb.md

 # libusb
 The main purpose of the `libusb` is to generalize access to USB resources and to simplify communication with the USB Host Stack.
-It also provides definitions of generic types used by both USB device driver, USB Host Stack and USB client applications.
+It also provides definitions of generic types used by both USB device drivers, USB Host Stack and USB client applications.

 ## Examples
 Host side device drivers: